adelriosantiago/adelriosantiago-blog/amazing-switzerland/eng.md

 <month>11</month>
 <year>2018</year>

-# Three things you notice when you first arrive in Switzerland
+# Four things you notice when you first arrive in Switzerland

 It has been around 10 days since I moved Switzerland as a Agile consultant and Node.JS developer.
 After arriving I was curious about the first "only in Switzerland" things that I would discover.
 Here are a few things, if you have been there, this will surely serve as a reminder: